Dimensions of Diversity in Human Perceptions of Algorithmic Fairness: Introduction

-As it is typically not possible to simply enforce a computational constraint to ensure fairness, there have been increasing calls for algorithmic oversight that addresses the multifaceted ethical, legal, and policy questions involved in algorithmic decision-making from the viewpoint of a broad range of stakeholders.

-To navigate this complex space of ethical and moral issues in AI, the European Commission has formed the ``High-level expert group on AI'' \cite{eu_ai_hleg}, while some corporations have sought to implement oversight boards \cite{Establish:online, Googles97:online, rainie2017theme}.
+To help navigate this complex space of ethical and moral issues in AI, the European Commission has formed the ``High-level expert group on AI'' \cite{eu_ai_hleg}, while some corporations have sought to implement oversight boards \cite{Establish:online, Googles97:online, rainie2017theme}.
 These boards and working groups are composed of research and industry professionals, legal experts, journalists, and human rights activists, amongst others \cite{eu_ai_hleg, oversight_online}.
+Recent research advocates for further democratizing algorithmic oversight by including not only experts but also those affected by the tools, including the broader public, in such discussions \cite{zimmerman2020technology, rahwan2018society, lee2020human}.
 Yet, the selection of individuals to staff such boards and working groups has been controversial, in part because of concerns around biases of those holding positions on the boards~\cite{Googles97:online}.
-Further, recent research advocates for further democratizing algorithmic oversight by including not only experts but also those affected by the tools, including the broader public, in such discussions \cite{zimmerman2020technology, rahwan2018society, lee2020human}.
+With the growing emphasis on ensuring equity, diversity, and inclusion in research \cite{apa2021edi}, academia \cite{cambridge2021edi}, industry \cite{google2021edi}, and beyond, we explore how diversity in experiences and sociodemographics may be relevant to the design, oversight and governance of algorithms utilized in societally consequential domains.